 - ch(s) = chain(s).
 This is one of the most common abbreviations that you will see since nearly all crochet patterns begin with chains.
 Many also include chains throughout the design.
 As a beginner crocheter who is first learning the language of the craft, this is one of the crochet terms you'll quickly remember.

 - cl = cluster.
 There are many different types of cluster stitches; your pattern should specify the type being used.
+For example, 3 tr cluster would be a cluster of three treble crochet stitches.
 That said, "cl" refers generally to clusters.